cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

 initRollout().then(function () {
   console.log('Done loading Rollout')
 })
 ```

-1. Enter a commit message (e.g. "Inserted configurationFetchedHandler"), select **Commit directly to the `development` branch** radio button and click **Commit changes**.
+4. Enter a commit message (e.g. "Inserted configurationFetchedHandler"), select **Commit directly to the `development` branch** radio button and click **Commit changes**.

 ### Checking Microblog Website

-1. Check the latest pipeline and once it's complete, navigate to the microblog website (either by switching tabs or clicking the link supplied in the `deployment url` step of **Deploy** stage).
+1. Navigate back to the **New Feature** pull request and once the build has finished successfully you will see the branch deployed to the *staging* environment, click on the **View deployment** button.
 2. On the microblog website, refresh the page, and then open the console from your browser's developer tools.
 Check the log to view the messages from the `configurationFetchedHandler`.

-**For instructor led workshops please return to the workshop slides: https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#18**
+**For instructor led workshops please <a href="https://cloudbees-days.github.io/cloudbees-field-workshops/cloudbees-feature-flags/#18">return to the workshop slides</a>**